drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Updating point locations

 	The final part of @ppi_alg is the updating of point locations.
-This process involves finding points lie in which triangle and noting the index of this triangle to an auxillary array.
+This process involves finding points lie in which triangle and noting the index of this triangle to an auxiliary array.
 This is a necessary step for the calculation of the nearest point to the circumcenter of the triangle for preparing the point insertion procedure.
 This is done by one CUDA kernel which spawns a thread for each point and in each of these threads loops through all triangles which triangle this point lies in.
-	When the triangle is found, the index of the triangle which contains this point is saved to an auxillary array which maps indexes of points to indexes of trangles.
+	When the triangle is found, the index of the triangle which contains this point is saved to an auxiliary array which maps indexes of points to indexes of triangles.

 	#figure(
 		kind: "algorithm",